mauricio-b-mossi/Notes/DSA/Graphs.md

     - Space `O(e)`: Stores all edges in a list.
     - `get_adj(v)` `O(e)`: Scans list and returns all edges containing v.
     - `is_edge(x, y)` `O(e)`: Scans list and checks whether `{x, y}` exists.
 - **Adjacency List**: A hash table of vertices to lists of their adjacent vertices.
+Or each vertex could store its adjacent vertices: `v.adj`.
     - Space `O(v*max(deg(v)))`: Allocates a hash table of size `v` pointing to lists of size `deg(v)`.
     - `get_adj(v)` `O(1)`: Returns list at slot `v`.
     - `is_edge(x, y)` `O(deg(x))`: Scans list of slot `v` and checks whether `y` is in the list.